UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models

 \section{Discussion on Closed-Source Systems}

 We acknowledge the emergence of proprietary reasoning-supported image generation systems, such as Nano Banana Pro~\footnote{\url{https://ai.google.dev/gemini-api/docs/nanobanana}}.
 According to its technical documentation~\footnote{\url{https://ai.google.dev/gemini-api/docs/image-generation}}, this architecture by default employs an iterative inference paradigm: it executes an initial reasoning phase, synthesizes a preliminary visual draft, performs a reasoning-based refinement, and yields a final output.

-However, the current API implementation encapsulates these intermediate reasoning phrases, denying access to the explicit reasoning chain.
+The current API implementation encapsulates these intermediate reasoning phases, denying access to the explicit reasoning chain.
 Consequently, we are unable to subject Nano Banana to our diagnostic ablation protocol to isolate the impact of reasoning traces.